Courses

 First-year students may not register for courses numbered 300 or above unless they meet required prerequisites or have permission from the department chair.

 Under certain circumstances, undergraduate students are allowed to register for graduate-level courses (courses numbered 500 or above).
-These courses must be recommended by the student's department, and registration requires signatures of the instructor, department chair/program director, and dean.
+These courses must be recommended by the student's department.
 Undergraduate students registering for a graduate-level course should use the paper add/drop form.
 Most graduate courses are 3 credits.
 Undergraduate students are charged the undergraduate per-credit rate for graduate courses.

 The number of class meetings for a course varies with the nature of the course.
 Class Finder indicates the days and times each class meets.